Skype Can't Fix a Nasty Security Bug Without a Massive Code Rewrite - Slashdot

 How are you supposed to hide massive security vulnerabilities under the vague guise of plausible deniability if you don't have a giant entrenched pile of garbage as a code base?
 You thought they kept rotating experienced, ethical developers off the project because of simple managerial incompetence, didn't you?
 The incompetence story is just more plausible deniability.

+Besides, I'm sure 90% of the code is the bolted on library for serving you ads in the middle of your face.

+Who knows about Skype.
+This is the updater app that has massive code.

 Download the offline installer?
-(Score:2)
+(Score:3, Insightful)

 That way you can be kinda sorta sure the entire thing came from Microsoft, maybe...